Use this guide integrate Flatpeak’s Connect flow into your app using your existing framework.

 Allow Configuration Changes

-To let users review or update their tariffs post-connection, refer to the Tariff Settings Page guide to provide UI controls for users to view, reconnect, or adjust their tariff flows—including commodity, export, or grid-fee options.
+To let your customers review or update their tariffs post-connection, refer to the Tariff Settings Page guide to provide UI controls for customers to view, reconnect, or adjust their tariff flows—including commodity, export, or grid-fee options.

 After connecting the tariff, you can access: